dodwmd/dodwmd.github.io/_posts/2015-05-28-ufw-fail2ban-portscan.markdown

 ### fail2ban

 fail2ban will insert iptables rules when it chooses to ban hosts.
-This can cause a problem with ufw so lets make fail2ban play nicely with ufw.
+This can cause a problem with UFW so lets make fail2ban play nicely with UFW.

 First lets setup a action rule that we can use to deny/allow users: